-On April 19, 2007, the shareholders approved an amendment to Melcor's Articles to change the authorized common voting shares from 100,000,000 to an unlimited number; the number of First Preferred shares authorized to be issued from 50,000,000 to an unlimited number; and to create a new class of common nonvoting shares authorized to an unlimited number.
+On April 19, 2007, the shareholders approved an amendment to Melcor's Articles to change the authorized common voting shares from 100,000,000 to an unlimited number; the number of First Preferred shares authorized to be issued from 50,000,000 to an unlimited number; and to create a new class of common non-voting shares authorized to an unlimited number.

 On May 1, 2013, Melcor formed the Melcor Real Estate Investment Trust (the "Melcor REIT") through an initial public offering of Melcor REIT Units.
 Units of the Melcor REIT trade on the TSX under the symbol "MR.UN".
 As part of this transaction Melcor sold interests in a portfolio of income-producing properties to the Melcor REIT.
 Melcor currently has a 55.4% effective interest in the Melcor REIT and continues to manage, administer and operate the Melcor REIT and its properties under an asset management agreement and property management agreement.
 Melcor reflects the public's 44.6% interest in the Melcor REIT as a financial liability on its financial statements.
+Furthermore, Melton Holdings Ltd. owns approximately 50.2% of the outstanding shares of Melcor and pursuant to IAS 24, Related Party Disclosures, is the ultimate controlling shareholder of Melcor.